inanitionnn/eclair-auth/README.md

 # Eclair (auth template)

+**Note**: Redis does not work in Docker Compose due to the use of the `@nestjs-modules/ioredis` library.
+For more information, refer to the [issue](https://github.com/nest-modules/ioredis/issues/280).

 ## Introduction

 Eclair-auth is a starting template for a user REST API authentication, designed with scalability and maintainability in mind.